alloc/vite-plugin-legacy/README.md

 to know when APIs were introduced.

-By default, this plugin does **not** check if your bundle is using the global namespace APIs (inferred from `esbuildTarget`) before including them.
-If you want that, you can pass `corejs: true` to the plugin, which will only inline the polyfills your bundle needs.
-You might still need the `polyfills` option if you use APIs not supported by `core-js`, like `IntersectionObserver`.
+By default, this plugin does **not** check if your bundle is using the global namespace APIs before importing their polyfills from [Polyfill.io].
+If you want that, you can pass `corejs: true` to the plugin, which only includes the polyfills your legacy bundle needs.
+The downside of using `corejs: true` is that polyfills are inlined instead of being loaded separately, which allows for the browser to reuse cached polyfills between websites.
+Even if you set `corejs` to true, you can still use the `polyfills` option if you need APIs not supported by `core-js` (like `IntersectionObserver`).

 [Polyfill.io]: https://polyfill.io/v3/